rmezameza/android-kotlin-google-units/README.md

 These type of units give you introductions instead of step-by-step solutions.
 The foundation and tests are predefined, but the implementation of some function need to be implementated by the student independently.
 After implementing the functions you can test those against the predefined tests, made by the Developers Team.
+The predefined code is under Copyright by Android Developers!

+**Important Information:**
+This repo is just for presenting my progress with the units and my solution!
+If you are looking for the unit folder or code, please visit the [GitHub Account from Google Developer Training](https://github.com/google-developer-training/)!